zukunft/zukunft.com/docs/code_functions_all.md

     \-- header - section for function header not yet defined that it should be views in /word/word.php
     \-- dsp_graph - section for function dsp_graph not yet defined that it should be to review in /word/word.php
     \-- math - section for function math not yet defined that it should be fixed in /word/word.php
-    \-- order error - order of section construct and map has difference at db_fld_to_url should be before to_url_array
+    \-- order error - order of section construct and map has difference at to_url_array should be before input_valid
 \-- word_list
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /word/word_list.php
     \-- tbl - section for function tbl not yet defined that it should be table in /word/word_list.php